-In addition, the Credit Facility contains customary events of default, including nonpayment of principal, interest or other amounts, violation of covenants, material adverse change, an event of default under any subordinated debt documents, incorrectness of representations and warranties in any material respect, bankruptcy, judgments in excess of a threshold amount and violations of other agreements in excess of a threshold.
-If any event of default occurs, the Bank may declare due immediately all borrowings under the Credit Facility and foreclose on the collateral.
-Furthermore, an event of default under the Credit Facility would result in an increase in the interest rate on any amounts outstanding.
+In addition, the Credit Facilities contain customary events of default, including nonpayment of principal, interest or other amounts, violation of covenants, material adverse change, an event of default under any subordinated debt documents, incorrectness of representations and warranties in any material respect, bankruptcy, judgments in excess of a threshold amount, and violations of other agreements in excess of a threshold amount.
+If any event of default occurs SVB may declare due immediately all borrowings under the Credit Facilities and foreclose on the collateral.
+Furthermore, an event of default under the Credit Facilities would result in an increase in the interest rate on any amounts outstanding.